umrover/mrover-workspace/jetson/science_bridge/README.md

 Writes, reads and parses NMEA like messages from the onboard science nucleo to operate the science boxes and get relevant data.

+### Hardware
+We will be using a Nucleo STM32 F303RE board.

 ### Spectral
 TODO